-UTeach CSP uses Scratch and Python programming languages, which are both available for free on any modern web browser, with no downloads required.
+UTeach CSP uses the Scratch and Python programming languages, which are both embedded within the Codio platform and available on any modern web browser with no downloads required.
 Students are able to complete programming assignments on any device that supports a web browser, such as computers (including Chromebooks), tablets, or smartphones (smartphones are not recommended for optimal viewing).

 - Scratch (block-based coding): Scratch’s visually-driven, drag-and-drop interface provides students with a “low floor, high ceiling” introduction to programming.
-Students will need consistent access to the Scratch platform to write, edit, and share their projects.
-Students can access Scratch online at scratch.mit.edu or download Scratch’s offline editor at scratch.mit.edu/download.
+Students will create Scratch programs through an integrated development environment (IDE) embedded in Codio's platform, without needing to create separate Scratch accounts.

 - Python (text-based coding): Students transition to programming in Python in the fourth unit of the course.
 Python is easy for teachers and students to learn, while also being well-suited for the Create Task and more widely established as an industry-standard language.
 Students will program in Python through the integrated development environment (IDE) within Codio's platform.